-Our child and Family Support worker has had extensive training on supporting children with social and emotional difficulties and/or low self esteem.
+Our Child and Family Support Assistant has had extensive training on supporting children with social and emotional difficulties and/or low self esteem.

-Learning Support and Teaching Assistants (LSA/TAs) are trained to deliver a range of interventions including 'Jump Ahead', 1st class@number, FFT Literacy, Speech and Language programmes and Lego Therapy.
+Learning Support and Teaching Assistants (LSA/TAs) are trained to deliver a range of interventions including 'Jump Ahead', 1st class@number, FFT Literacy, Rapid Read, Speech and Language programmes and Lego Therapy.